viniciusferrao/cloysterhpc/README.md

   like a good fit.
 * We avoid OOP techniques that may add complexity without any visible benefits, such as multiple inheritance.
 Because in this context they are usually a **bad idea**.
-It's not forbidden to use but it should be used with caution.
+It's not forbidden to use, but it should be used with caution.
-* At the current state there's no need for a database since all the software is stateless, and in the future configuration will be stored in a single [INI style](https://en.wikipedia.org/wiki/INI_file) or equivalent configuration file.
+* At the current state there's no need for a database since the software is stateless, and in the future configuration will be stored in a single [INI style](https://en.wikipedia.org/wiki/INI_file) or equivalent configuration file.